Kids must be at least 3 years old to participate. Be sure to bundle your littles ones well! It can be cold up on the mountain!

 Warm clothes!
-You will spend at least and hour and fifteen minutes outside so you’ll probably want snowpants, boots, gloves, and a hat.
-We do have a little bit of extra warm gear that you may borrow (but we don’t have pants or boots).
+You will spend at least an hour and fifteen minutes outside, so you’ll probably want snowpants, boots, gloves, and a hat.
+We do have some extra warm gear that you may borrow (but we don’t have snow pants or many boots).

 Teams range anywhere from 8 to 14 dogs depending on snow conditions and on how much weight they’re pulling.

 The proper food, care, training, housing and vet costs for 44 dogs is not cheap, and of course these guys deserve the best!
 And they need all this year round.
 We take pride in our healthy happy dogs, but that comes with a price tag ;)

 We are a very small company and only take out two sleds at a time.
 Every tour is very personal and each sled has a professional guide with it for the safety of dogs and guests.
 We want you to get involved with the dogs and teach you about these special animals.

 We have a couple different sleds that we take out depending on your group.
 Our basic sled only has space for two guests to sit and a guide to drive.
 Our bigger sleds have an additional driving position so that you can each have a turn at feeling what it's like to drive a sled (though your guide will be in control the whole time).
 We can stop and switch around who is driving out on the trail.

 This is a tough question to answer as the trail we are on is over 10,000ft!
 The weather changes quickly, and we get lots of snow each winter!
 Search for Monarch, CO to get the most accurate weather forecast.
 We only stop running tours if Hwy 50 closes.
 And if that happens don't worry we will reschedule you or give a full refund.

 Yes, you need to make a reservation in advance to come on a tour.
 It is unlikely that we can take you out on tour the same day that you call, but it doesn't hurt to try.

 When we are busy we won't be able to answer phone calls until the end of the day so please leave a voicemail!